couchbaselabs/Android-Couchbase-SourceBuild/README.markdown

 Android requires around 10GB of free space to complete its build.

-It is currently aimed to work on Ubuntu 10.4, other platforms should be possible.
+It is currently aimed to work on Ubuntu 10.4 and Debian Squeeze x86 32bit, other platforms should be possible.

 Dependencies
 ============